38 minute read

 Local Transformations

-The picture on the left shows a rotation of object coordinates or local coordinates.
+The picture on the left shows a rotation applied to object coordinates or local coordinates.
 Here, the rotation effectively transforms the object’s coordinate axes, which are shown as $x_l$ and $y_l$.
-The picture on the right shows the rotation on an object with its center at $(1,0)$ in the world coordinates or global coordinates defined by the $x_g$-axis and $y_g$-axis.
-Then, a local transformation is any transformation that applies relative to the local coordinates of an object.
-When an object’s local coordinates are the same as the world coordinates, any global transformation is also a local transformation on that object, as shown in the first image.
+The picture on the right shows the rotation applied to an object with its center at $(1,0)$ in the world coordinates or global coordinates defined by the $x_g$-axis and $y_g$-axis.

 So how can we use our matrix multiplication method to perform a local transformation when the object is not at the global origin?

-\(P_g = M \cdot P_l = I \cdot P_l = P_l\)
+\[P_g = M \cdot P_l = I \cdot P_l = P_l\]

-\[P_l=M^{-1} \cdot P_g =M^{-1} \cdot M \cdot P_l\]Once we have the local coordinates of the object, we can apply our rotation $R$ as a local transformation.
+Once we have the local coordinates of the object, we can apply our rotation $R$ as a local transformation.
 Then, we move the object back to its previous world coordinates with transformation $M$ once more.
-In terms of the matrix multiplication of this entire process, we can express the local rotation $R$ for an object in world space as $P_g’$ where, \(\begin{aligned} P_g' &= M \cdot R \cdot M^{-1} \cdot P_g \\ &= M \cdot R \cdot M^{-1} \cdot M \cdot P_l \\ &= M \cdot R \cdot I \cdot P_l \\ &= M \cdot R \cdot P_l \end{aligned}\)
+Using matrix multiplication for this entire process, we can express the result $P_g’$ of applying local rotation $R$ to an object in world space as follows: \(\begin{aligned} P_g' &= M \cdot R \cdot M^{-1} \cdot P_g \\ &= M \cdot R \cdot M^{-1} \cdot M \cdot P_l \\ &= M \cdot R \cdot I \cdot P_l \\ &= M \cdot R \cdot P_l \end{aligned}\)

 This conveniently applies to all previously discussed geometric transformations in addition to rotation.